List of United States tornadoes from January to March 2022

 This page documents all tornadoes confirmed by various weather forecast offices of the National Weather Service in the United States from January to March 2022.
 In a recent 2000–2020 period, an average January features 32 tornadoes across the United States, the lowest month in a given year; the broader 1991–2010 climatology is slightly higher at 35.
+An additional 36 tornadoes are recorded in February, and about 80 tornadoes are recorded in March.
 These tornadoes are commonly focused across the Southern United States due to their proximity to the unstable airmass and warm waters of the Gulf of Mexico, as well as California in association with winter storms.
 The year's first tornado, part of a broader outbreak on New Year's Day, caused EF2 damage on the Enhanced Fujita scale in Hopkinsville, Kentucky, a region hit particularly hard from one of the deadliest and largest December outbreaks on record.

 Overall, January was a relatively average month for tornadoes, with 37 confirmed.
-February saw only 11 tornadoes, which was below the average of 30.
-As spring approached, a dramatic upswing occurred in March as 234 tornadoes were confirmed in the United States, the most on record in that month and well above the average of 80.
-Several large tornado outbreaks that month helped to ramp up tornadic activity.
+February saw only 11 tornadoes with all but two of them touching down in Alabama.
+As spring approached, a dramatic upswing occurred in March as 235 tornadoes were confirmed in the United States, second only to March 2025, by one tornado.
+Outbreaks during the month produced 32, 85, and 90 tornadoes, which helped to ramp up tornadic activity.